PhD in Comparative Literature

 Applicants must possess a bachelor’s degree or a recognized foreign equivalent, either with a major in a language- literature field or with substantial literary studies.

-All applicants must demonstrate proficiency in English and in one language other than English, and a working knowledge of a third language.
-Ph.D. applicants should have completed at least three years’ study of their first foreign language and two of their second.
-M.A. applicants should have completed at least three years of their first foreign language and one year of their second.
-Knowledge of classical languages is encouraged.
+All applicants must demonstrate proficiency in English and advanced proficiency in one language other than English, and an intermediate level of proficency in a third language.
+Ph.D. applicants have generally completed at least three years’ study of their first foreign language and two of their second.
+Knowledge of classical or non-European languages is encouraged.

-An entering M.A. or Ph.D. student who does not show language competence by previous study may demonstrate competence in the first and second languages by coursework, as specified in the program’s Statement of Procedure.
+An entering Ph.D. student who does not show language competence by previous study may demonstrate competence in the first and second languages by coursework, as specified in the program’s Statement of Procedure.

 Grade Point Average